ericmconnelly/2013-08-self-assessments-week-02/README.md

 ## Hash Table Collision Resolution
-*
-Implement collision resolution for the working hash table in `hashTable.js`
+* [ ] Implement collision resolution for the working hash table in `hashTable.js`

-## Data Structures - 20 minutes
+## Queue
-  * [] Implement a queue class.
+* [ ] Implement a queue class.
-    * You can use an array for storage, **AND** delegate to its methods
+  * You can use an array for storage, and delegate to its methods
-    * Instances of your queue class should have a `.add ()` method
-      * accepts any value as input, and adds it to private storage
-    * Instances of your queue class should have a `.remove ()` method
-      * returns the most recently added value that has not already been removed
-    * [] The queue should have no methods or properties other than `.add` and `.remove`
-      * You can test this by calling `Object.keys ()` on your queue instance
+  * The stack should only have `.add` and `.remove`, no other properties or methods (you can test this by calling Object.keys() on your stack instance)
   * The queue should clean up references to values that it no longer needs.

+## Data Structures
+* [ ] Describe the difference between a stack and a queue and give examples of when you might use them.

 ## Stack
-* Implement a stack class.
+* [ ] Implement a stack class.
   * You can use an array for storage, and delegate to its methods
-  * The stack should only have .add() and .remove(), no other properties or methods
-    * You can test this by calling Object.keys() on your stack instance
+  * The stack should only have `.add` and `.remove`, no other properties or methods (you can test this by calling Object.keys() on your stack instance).

+## HTML/jQuery
+The included index.html contains two paragraph tags, each containing a block of lorem ipsum text.
+* [ ] Given the `<script>` tag at the bottom of the body and write a function that wraps every word in its own `<span>` tag.
+* [ ] Make each word change color once per second to a random color.

 ## HTML/CSS basics